 The research was called “the Amenities Factor.”
 They examined median income, average home prices, proximity to the ocean and the climate index to find the best values in the Golden State.

-Doti and his students ranked 39 of California’s counties using this method and found out Kern County is 0.2% undervalued.
+Doti and his students ranked 39 of California’s counties using this method and found out that people undervalue Kern County by 0.2%.

 “I am a transplant from Chicago,” Doti said in a news release, “and I have believed for 40 years that there is more value to a home in California than just the price.
 The Amenities Factor explains why.
 We hear that the secret to real estate is ‘location, location, location,’ and the Amenities Factor proves the adage.”